corinne-riddell/github-mathematical-modeling/Good-enough-github-workflow.md

 10. We'll then need to ask to merge these changes into the main branch.
 Using your web browser go to the repo.
 Either, you’ll see a notice on Github about your push or you can choose your branch from the branch dropdown menu.
 Make a pull request and merge into main.

+### Steps after another collaborator has made a change/Steps after a few days have past

+Suppose it has been a while since you've worked in the repository, but you'd like to make a few changes.
+First, remind yourself what branch you are currently on by typing `git branch` into terminal.
+And check that all your old changes from before have been saved by typing `git status`.
+Ideally, all your changes have already been saved from last time.
+If they weren't, take a look at what files have not been saved and commit them if necessary.

+1) Switch to main `git checkout main`
+2) Pull any changes from main that have been made by your collaborators: `git pull origin main`.
+Note you cannot do this if you have any unsaved changes on your local branch, even if you are on the main branch.
+If it works, you now have all the changes and the most current versions of the files!
+3) Switch to your new branch for the day: `git checkout -b your-branch-name`
+4) Work as normal (follow step 2 from the very first section of this file)

 ### Collaborating with others

 (Note: This section is subject to future editing, as I learn more about collaborating on GitHub and test and tryout different methods.)